Are you looking for a Primerica review to determine if the insurance company is a scam, multi-level marketing company, or pyramid scheme?

 If you like what you hear, you may find the offer of partnering with Primerica or another agency appealing, despite lower starting commissions.

-What I have found is that there are many strong organizations that offer similar levels of support, mentorship, and training, yet offer compensation levels at a superior amount than Primerica offers.
+What I have found is that there are many strong organizations that offer similar levels of support, mentorship, and training, yet offer compensation levels at a higher amount than Primerica offers.

 One Product Solution